conversion pixel

 Registered nurses (RNs) and licensed practical nurses (LPNs) have a fair amount of things in common.
 Both professions are invaluable to the healthcare industry, and LPNs, just as much as RNs, play a significant role in saving lives, helping millions of people, and making patient care a little better every day.

-LPN vs. RN: Key Differences
+LPN vs. RN: Key Takeaways

-• Although both can be entry-level roles, LPNs have a shorter study and certification period of 12 to 18 months compared to RNs, who, depending on their chosen certification level, can expect to complete anywhere from 16 months to 4 years of learning.
+• Study Time: Although both can be entry-level roles, LPNs have a shorter study and certification period of 12 to 18 months compared to RNs, who, depending on their chosen certification level, can expect to complete anywhere from 16 months to 4 years of learning.

 ADN RN vs. BSN RN: What Is the Difference?